Back pain and sciaticaHerniated disk; Sciatica

 - Never twist from the waist while bending or lifting any heavy object.
 If you need to move an object to one side, point your toes in that direction and pivot toward it.

-- If an object can be moved without lifting, pull it, don't push.
+- If an object can be moved without lifting, pull it, do not push.

 There are four natural curves in the spinal column: the cervical, thoracic, lumbar, and sacral curvature.
 The curves, along with the intervertebral disks, help to absorb and distribute stresses that occur from everyday activities such as walking or from more intense activities such as running and jumping.